minetest/minetest/doc/lua_api.md

       -- or inconsistent in engine forks.
 You must not use this for checking -- feature availability of clients.
 Instead, do use the fields -- `protocol_version` and `formspec_version` where it matters.
-      -- You can use `core.protocol_versions` to map Luanti versions to protocol versions.
+      -- Use `core.protocol_versions` to map Luanti versions to protocol versions.
-      -- This version string may only be used for analysis purposes. version_string = "0.4.9-git",   -- full version string
+      -- This version string is only suitable for analysis purposes. version_string = "0.4.9-git",   -- full version string

       -- the following information is available in a debug build only!!!